Marcumc165/Case-Studies/Cyclistic.md

   member_casual
 ORDER BY member_casual
 ```
-Following this, I ran this query is to find the membership status, ride total, and the average trip duration for each month.
+Following this, I ran this query to find the membership status, ride total, and the average trip duration for each month.
 ```
 SELECT
   month,